 19th C, 18th C, American Literature, Women’s Studies, African American Studies, Protest Literature and Culture, Social Justice, Environmental Humanities, Print Culture, Material Culture, Periodical Studies, Rhetoric and Composition

 “Bottling Death and Brewing Resistance in Temperance Literature and Reform.”
-Elusive Archives, edited by Sandy Isenstadt and Martin Brückner, University of Delaware Press (forthcoming 2021).
+Elusive Archives: Material Culture Studies in Formation, edited by Sandy Isenstadt and Martin Brückner, University of Delaware Press, Aug.
+2021.

 “Interfering Women: Consumer Activism, Charity, and Women’s Rights in Frances Harper’s Sowing and Reaping,” The Pennsylvania Magazine of History and Biography, vol. 144, no. 3, October 2020, pp. 349-374.

 Abstract: This essay reads Frances Watkins Harper’s novel Sowing and Reaping, which pairs boycott with charity, as an artifact of intersectional women’s empowerment, offering scholars a glimpse into the ways reformers effected women’s suffrage and Black racial uplift through temperance reform.
 By marshaling the power of the purse through consumer activism women fought both for better lives, free from the dangers they perceived in the liquor trade, and for the power of legal enfranchisement.
 Harper’s novel calls women’s place into question, arguing for women’s right to interfere in political, social, and economic spaces in order to defend the stability of the national domestic space.

 “Polluted Luxuries: Consumer Resistance, the Senses of Horror, and Abolitionist Boycott Poetry.”
 American Literature vol. 90, no. 1, Mar.
 2018, pp. 1-26.